providencehealthtech/mod-venom-coding/README.md

 ### venom_proc
 This table includes all codes with a subset of procedure

+### venom_admin
+This table includes all codes with a subset of administrative tasks

 ---

-Note, this module does not provide the actual VeNom codes, those must be secured by the end user separately and placed in a specific location on the filesystem in OpenEMR.
+Note, this module does _not_ provide the actual VeNom codes, those must be secured by the end user separately and placed in a specific location on the filesystem in OpenEMR.
 To acquire the VeNom code set, visit http://venomcoding.org/